 The book then carries out a “three-stage, multi-level” research design in which each successive step corroborates and elaborates the findings of the preceding stage.
 The first stage involves statistical analysis of asylum admissions worldwide.
 The second stage presents two country case studies: Egypt (a country that is broadly representative of most refugee recipients) and Turkey (an outlier that has limited the geographic application of the Refugee Convention).
 The third stage zooms in on sub- or within-country dynamics in Kenya (home to one of the largest refugee populations in the world) through content analysis of parliamentary proceedings.
 Studying state responses to refugees is instructive because it can help explain why states sometimes assert, and at other times cede, their sovereignty in the face of refugee rights.

-Winner, 2022 Best Book Prize, American Political Science Association’s Migration & Citizenship section
+Winner, 2022 Best Book Award, American Political Science Association’s Migration & Citizenship section

 Oxford University Press, 2021

 “In this brilliant book, Lamis Abdelaaty effectively combines qualitative and quantitative methods to explain why some states are more generous to refugees than others.
 The answers she provides — that policymakers will be more open to those fleeing a hostile state and who share the ethnic identity of the policymakers — matter profoundly for both scholarship and practice.”

 Alexander Betts, Professor of Forced Migration and International Affairs, University of Oxford